 - BizTalk Server SSO Application Configuration Tool for BizTalk Server 2013

-And the reason behind that is that each different version of BizTalk Server uses a particular version of Microsoft.EnterpriseSingleSignOn.Interop.dll – BizTalk Server 2016 will use 10.0.1000.0 version.
+And the reason is that each version of BizTalk Server uses a particular version of Microsoft.EnterpriseSingleSignOn.Interop.dll – BizTalk Server 2016 uses the 10.0.1000.0 version.
 So, each version of the tool will only work properly for that specific BizTalk Server version.

 - 32-bit: c:\Windows\Microsoft.NET\Framework\[version]\config\machine.config